agravityio/agravity-public-csharp/docs/PublicAssetManagementApi.md

             // Configuration.Default.AddApiKeyPrefix("x-functions-key", "Bearer");

             var apiInstance = new PublicAssetManagementApi(Configuration.Default);
-            var collectionid = collectionid_example;  // string | The ID of the collection where these assets should come from. (\"empty\" is allowed) var fields = fields_example;  // string | This limits the fields which are returned, separated by comma (',').
+            var collectionid = "collectionid_example";  // string | The ID of the collection where these assets should come from. (\"empty\" is allowed) var fields = "fields_example";  // string | This limits the fields which are returned, separated by comma (',').
 Blobs can be limited with '.' on their container. (i.e. fields=blobs.thumbnails).
 Only if 'thumbnails' is set, the placeholder of this asset type are returned if no thumbnail blob is found. (optional) var expose = true;  // bool? | This indicates if the given blobs should have URLs where these can be requested.
-(If not limited through 'fields' parameter it will expose all URLs of all blobs.) (optional) var continuationToken = continuationToken_example;  // string | Each result returns the continous token if more results are available than requested.
+(If not limited through 'fields' parameter it will expose all URLs of all blobs.) (optional) var continuationToken = "continuationToken_example";  // string | Each result returns the continous token if more results are available than requested.
 With this token, the next page could be fetched.
-(URL encoded!) (optional) var limit = 56;  // int? | This number limits the page result of assets. (optional) var orderby = orderby_example;  // string | How the return assets are sorted.
+(URL encoded!) (optional) var limit = 56;  // int? | This number limits the page result of assets. (optional) var orderby = "orderby_example";  // string | How the return assets are sorted.
 Default is property: created_date (newest first). (optional) var techdata = true;  // bool? | This parameter will include the techdata property inside orig_blob. (optional)

             try